azxyxza/Shopping_Spending_tracker/README.md

 ## User Stories
+### For the Home page:
-- As a user, I want to be able to view what items and the amount of each I already have for each category in the Home list
+- As a user, I want to be able to view the total items I have at home page
-- As a user, I want to be able to add an item to the Home
+- As a user, I want to be able to add an item to my home page
-- As a user, I want to be able to add an item to the favorite list
+- As a user, I want to be able to add an item as my favorite at home
 - As a user, I want to be able to delete an item from the Home
-- As a user, I want to be able to move an item to a certain category
+- As a user, I want to be able to view what items and the amount I have in certain categories

+### For the shopping list:
 - As a user, I want to be able to view the favorite items in the Home
 - As a user, I want to be able to get the number of items in the Home
 - As a user, I want to be able to add an item to my shopping list